European storm petrel: Distribution and habitat

 Storm petrels breed only in the Western Palaearctic on islands off the Atlantic and Mediterranean coasts of Europe.
 The largest colonies are in the Faroe Islands (150,000–400,000 pairs), United Kingdom (20,000–150,000), Ireland (50,000–100,000), and Iceland (50,000–100,000), with smaller breeding areas off Norway, Malta, Spain, the Canary Islands, Italy, France, and Greece.
 The strongholds of the H. p. melitensis subspecies are the islands of Filfla (Malta), Sicily, and the Balearic Islands, with smaller sites elsewhere in the Mediterranean.
 This latter form also breeds in North Africa; definitely in Tunisia, probably in Algeria and possibly in Morocco.
 Because of its nocturnal habits and the problems of accessing some of the small islands on which it breeds, the distribution is poorly known.
 A colony was discovered as recently as 2009, on Lampedusa.
-The storm petrel has been recorded as a vagrant in several European countries as far east as the Ukraine, in the Guinea region of West Africa, and in Turkey, Israel, Lebanon, and the US.
+The storm petrel has been recorded as a vagrant in several European countries as far east as Ukraine, in the Guinea region of West Africa, and in Turkey, Israel, Lebanon, and the US.
 Although no North American records were reported for more than 30 years after the first in 1970, this bird has been more or less annual in small numbers since 2003.

 The storm petrel breeds on exposed and usually uninhabited islands, which it visits only at night.
 It otherwise frequents mid-depth waters away from the coastal zone, but not over the ocean deeps.
 In the breeding season, it is mainly found between the 10–25 °C July isotherms.
 In Europe, it is rarely seen from land except in autumn storms.

 The storm petrel is migratory, spending the Northern Hemisphere winter mainly in cool waters off the coasts of South Africa and Namibia, south to latitude 38°S and east to KwaZulu-Natal.
 Some birds stay north of the equator in the seas adjoining Mauritania and Rio de Oro, and a few remain near the breeding islands, especially in the Mediterranean.
 It is strictly oceanic outside the breeding season, although it is described as regularly seen from land in West Africa.
 Young birds do not return to the breeding colonies until their second or third year.
 Birds mostly head south from the breeding islands between September and November, reaching West Africa by mid-November and the south Atlantic by the end of the year.
 The return passage starts in April, with late records from the tropics and further south probably representing subadult birds that will not breed that year.